 Through programs like the USAID-funded "Girls in the Vanguard" – which supports, trains, and places thousands of women in male-dominated jobs with advancement potential – SMOIP builds the confidence of marginalized women as they work to change deeply ingrained biases and oppressive stereotypes.

 SMOIP has been entrusted by dozens of government agencies and humanitarian organizations to be the stewards of funds dedicated to education programs for desperately poor children.
 Highlights include:

 - The Life Choices program – funded by USAID, CDC, and the President's Emergency Plan for AIDS – which has improved the lives of more than 375,000 people living in regions most impacted by the devastating effects of HIV/AIDS.

-- More than 3,200 youth education and trade schools that provide hope and opportunity to more than 1 million young men and women from 132 countries.
+- More than 3,200 youth education and trade schools that provide hope and opportunity to more than 1 million young men and women from more than 130 countries.